cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 # {% fa fa-graduation-cap %} What You'll Learn

 - How to install the Cypress Desktop Application
-- How to run Cypress via the command line
+- How to install the CLI tools
-- How to version and automate Cypress via `package.json`

 {% endnote %}